Skip to main content

 2. Supported Language options within a single piece of content

-The nature of translation varies across Content Providers (CPs) who offer courses in different languages via a Supported Language option.
-Some of the courses include voiceover in the target language on videos and some include only subtitles or a transcript.
-This can vary by language as well for content by the same CP.
-NB: Courses with 20+ different language options rely on machine translations and provide only subtitles.
+The nature of translation varies across Content Providers (CPs) - some of the courses include voiceover in the target language on videos and some include only subtitles or a transcript.

 Terminology